 He used all of these “tools” to help me.
 God used my husband, friends, doctors, medication, and the Bible.
 And He just may do the same for you or your loved one.
 I don’t know.
 But please don’t exhaust going down the many avenues of help that God brings your way.
 One of them is to embrace His Word.

-It’s a 6-part study for groups or individuals, that may help you as you go through this “doubt storm” time in your life.
+It’s a Bible study for groups or individuals, to help you as you go through this “doubt storm” time in your life.

-I pray for you that you will now be better prepared to soak in what the Lord wants you to learn as you go through the following Bible Study (whether you do this all in one sitting, which may be a bit much, or you go through it in smaller increments):
+I pray for you that you will now be better prepared to soak in what the Lord wants you to learn as you go through the following Bible Study.
+You can do this all in one sitting, which may be a bit much, or you go through it in smaller increments.
+Also, you will find additional articles linked below this one that also deal with depression.

 May God’s Word comfort you as you reach out for the help you need during this difficult time in your life!